Introduction

 9. Remain Calm and Patient

-9 Tips for Surviving Autism Meltdowns
+Pin 9 Tips for Surviving Autism Meltdowns on Pinterest!

-Thank you for taking the time to read this blog post!
+Thank you for reading this blog post!
 I hope you found it informative and helpful.
-If you have any questions or feedback, please feel free to leave a comment below.
-I appreciate your input and will do my best to respond to all comments.
+If you have any questions or feedback, please leave a comment below.
+I appreciate your input and will respond to all comments.
 If you know someone who could benefit from this information, please share this post with them! 🙂